Dictionary » Positive Words » Visionary – Meaning, Definition, Synonyms and Antonyms

 Visionary means having or showing clear ideas about what the future should be like.
 It can refer to a person who imagines new possibilities or opportunities, often far ahead of their time.
 It also describes qualities or plans that are innovative, ambitious, and forward-thinking.

-A visionary person is usually someone who is imaginative and able to see beyond the current limitations, imagining a better future.
-It can also be used to describe artistic or spiritual experiences that are dream-like or inspired by powerful visions.
+A visionary person is usually someone who is imaginative and able to see beyond the current limitations, shaping a better future.
+The term can also apply to artistic or spiritual experiences that feel dream-like or inspired by powerful inner images—similar to vision in meaning.

 Definition